How to remove something from a picture

 When taking photos, especially on the move, it can be difficult to get the perfect shot.
 You often have to deal with distractions sneaking into the background.
 In a single street, the presence of pedestrians, electric cables and signboards can hijack your othewise perfect photo.

-In this tutorial you’ll learn how to edit something out of a picture using the erase tools in Photo Studio.
+In this tutorial you’ll learn how to edit something out of a picture using the tools in Photo Studio.
 We’ll show you 3 simple techniques to remove unwanted items without leaving traces on your photo.
 These are Erase, Clone, and Correction Patch.

 If you don’t already own Photo Studio, click the button below to download a free version and test the erasing tools that we will use in this tutorial.

-To start, open Photo Studio and choose Photo Eraser from the start menu.
+Open a photo in Photo Studio and click the Remove Objects tab.
 This is where you will find the 3 photo erasing tools that you can use to remove things from pictures.

 I) Erase tool – automatic object removal